jafaryor/knowledge-base/Computer Science/approach.md

 ## Event-driven Development
 Event-driven programming is a programming paradigm in which the flow of program execution is determined by events - for example a user action such as a mouse click, key press, or a message from the operating system or another program.
 An event-driven application is designed to detect events as they occur, and then deal with them using an appropriate event-handling procedure.
 The idea is an extension of interrupt-driven programming of the kind found in early command-line environments such as DOS, and in embedded systems (where the application is implemented as firmware).

+## Timeboxing
+Timeboxing is the approach for completing the project incrementally by breaking it down into splitting the project in portions, each with a fixed budget and a delivery date.
+For each portion a number of requirements are prioritised and selected.
+Because time and budget are fixed, the only remaining variables are the requirements.